preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 .. image:: my-sites-b.png

-The My sites quick search makes it possible for the end user to find sites, that the user has access to, based on any of the following base templates:
+Using the My sites quick search the user can find sites that the user has access to, based on any of the following base templates:

 + Team Site (STS#0)
 + Document Workspace (STS#2)